kiraleos/dissertation/src/dissertation.md

 ## Analysis

-Below is a sample of the dataset which shows 3 randomly selected galaxies.
-The first column is the redshift $z$ of the galaxy, and the remaining columns are its first 5 flux values.
+The following section provides an overview of the dataset used for training the CNN model.
+It includes a sample of the data and a brief data analysis of the data's distribution and characteristics.

 | $z$       | $flux_{0}$ | $flux_{1}$ | $flux_{2}$ | $flux_{3}$ | $flux_{4}$ |
 | --------- | ---------- | ---------- | ---------- | ---------- | ---------- |